rexl2018/lsp-mcp/README.md

 claude mcp add-json vscode '{"type":"stdio","command":"node","args":["/path/to/lsp-mcp/bin/mcp-stdio-bridge.js","--port","8008","--host","localhost"]}' -s user
 ```

+## Multi-Instance Support

+This extension supports running multiple VS Code instances simultaneously, with each instance automatically getting its own unique port.
+This ensures that clients can connect to the correct server without conflicts.

+### How It Works

+1. **Automatic Port Assignment**: Each VS Code instance automatically gets assigned a unique port (starting from 8008)
+2. **Workspace Discovery**: The extension creates discovery files that help clients find the right server
+3. **Client Auto-Discovery**: The stdio bridge can automatically discover and connect to the appropriate server

+### Discovery Mechanisms

+The stdio bridge uses multiple methods to find the correct MCP server:

+1. **Workspace Discovery File**: Each workspace creates a `.vscode/mcp-server.json` file with server information
+2. **Global Port Registry**: A system-wide registry tracks all active MCP servers
+3. **Port Scanning**: As a fallback, the bridge scans common ports to find available servers

+### Best Practices

+- Use `--auto-discover` for automatic server detection
+- Use `--workspace /path/to/workspace` to connect to a specific workspace
+- The extension handles port conflicts automatically - no manual configuration needed

 ## Usage

 Once installed, the extension shows the MCP server status in the VS Code status bar (bottom right).

 **To start the MCP server**: Click on "LSP MCP: Stopped" in the status bar.
-It will change to "LSP MCP: Running" when active.
+It will change to "LSP MCP: Running (Port: XXXX)" when active.

 The status bar indicates:
-- **LSP MCP: Running** - Server is running and ready for connections
+- **LSP MCP: Running (Port: XXXX)** - Server is running on the specified port and ready for connections
 - **LSP MCP: Stopped** - Server is not running

 Click the status bar item to toggle the server on/off.